MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-extensions-install-uninstall.md

 * [The GetAddress.io UK Postcodes Extension](LocalFunctionality/UnitedKingdom/ui-extensions-getaddressio.md)
 * [US/CA/UK/AU/NZ/ZA - Send Remittance Advice](ui-extensions-send-remittance-advice.md)

+## <a name="uploading-a-per-tenant-extension-pte"></a>Uploading a Per-Tenant Extension (PTE)

+You upload a PTE by using the **Extension Management** page.
+On the **Extension Management** page, go to **Manage**, then choose **Upload Extension**.
+On the **Upload and Deploy Extension** page, specify the .app file to upload.
+To proceed, choose the **Accept** button, and then the **Deploy** button, this will start the process of deploying the PTE.

+If the PTE contains breaking schema changes, it is possible to *force* an upload of it.
+To do that, in the **Schema Sync Mode** choose the **Force** option.
+You will get a confirmation dialogue to accept before proceeding.

 ## <a name="uninstalling-an-extension"></a>Uninstalling an Extension

-You uninstall an extension using the **Extension Management** page.
+You uninstall an extension by using the **Extension Management** page.
 If you uninstall an extension, and you then change your mind, you can install the extension again.
 When you uninstall an extension that you have been using, data is by default preserved so that if you install the extension again.
 You can instead choose to delete the data with the extension.
 This is controlled by the **Delete Extension Data** checkbox.
 By default, this checkbox is *not enabled*.

 > [!IMPORTANT]
 > If you enable the **Delete Extension Data** checkbox, you will get a confirmation dialogue and you must choose **OK**.
 With the **Delete Extension Data** checkbox enabled, you can now uninstall the extension, and you will be asked to reconfirm that you want to uninstall the extension and delete the data.
 The action cannot be undone.